This article about everything you need to know about British students and sex was published by the Great British Mag content team on 9 August, 2019

 If you choose to have sex, do your best to be sensible about it.
 Get tested for infections and diseases, use contraception, and be honest about what you want.
 Don’t try to pressure someone into doing something they don’t want to, and don’t let yourself be pressured into doing anything, either.
 Remember that “no” always means no.

-Everything that has already been mentioned applies to LGBTQ+ students.
-Sexual education for LGBTQ+ students can be patchy or nonexistent, depending on where you are from, but things like protection, testing, consent, and making sensible choices are just as important for LGBTQ+ students as they are for their straight peers.
+Everything that has already been mentioned applies to LGBT students in higher education.
+Sexual education for LGBTQ+ students can be patchy or non existent, depending on where you are from, but things like protection, testing, consent, and making sensible choices are just as important for LGBTQ+ students as they are for their straight peers.
 Even if there is no chance of a pregnancy you should still use some form of protection, such as a condom or a dental dam, to prevent the spread of disease.

 Generally speaking the UK is a safe country for LGBTQ+ people but unfortunately homophobia and transphobia do exist here.
 Your university will almost certainly have an LGBTQ+ society which you can join.
 They can help you navigate the local culture, tell you where the community’s safe spaces are, and support you if you feel unsafe.
 If you do not wish to come out, you can join the society as an ally.
 Allies are straight people who support LGBTQ+ people.

 Whether or not you are out should factor into your decisions regarding dating and sex.
 If one person in a relationship is out and another is not things can become very strained.
 Many LGBTQ+ home students come out while at school or university and they may not want to hide their relationships.
 If you are not out think carefully about who you date or sleep with.

 Where to get contraception?

 Contraception and sexual health care is free and easy to access for young people.
 The easiest way to get contraception is to pick up some free condoms at Freshers’ Week.
 You can also get free condoms through the NHS or purchase them from a supermarket or health and beauty store like Boots or Superdrug.